priyankasaggu/priyankasaggu.github.io/_posts/2025-12-15-kubeadm-bootstrap-token.md

 I am creating the following Secret object in the cluster (from the `kind-control-plane` node).
-Notice the token bits I added in the yaml (`token-id: pqrstu` and `token-secret: abcdef1234567890`) which will give us the full token as `pqrstu.abcdef1234567890`.
+Notice the token bits I added in the yaml - `token-id: pqrstu` and `token-secret: abcdef1234567890`.
+Together, these will give us the full token as `pqrstu.abcdef1234567890`.
 We will use this to make our `kubeadm join` requests.

-To come up with the following template, I also looked at existing tokens from other multi-node Kind cluster.
+To come up with the following template, I referred to existing tokens from other multi-node Kind cluster.
+(updated later: it is also available here - [Bootstrap Token Secret Format](https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens/#bootstrap-token-secret-format))

 ```yaml
 # bootstrap-token.yaml